-unreliable: messages may or may not reach the remote clients. atomic: unreliable, but a message received by one client is guaranteed to be received by all clients. reliable: all messages are guaranteed to be received by all clients.
+Unreliable: messages MAY (or may not) reach the remote clients.
+Atomic: Unreliable, but a message received by one client is guaranteed to (MUST) arrive at all clients.
+SemiReliable: messages are guaranteed to (MUST) arrive at all clients, but may arrive more than once.
+Reliable: all messages are guaranteed to (MUST) arrive at all clients.

-If a connection setup requires unreliable message transfer, the implementation can be unreliable, atomic or reliable.
-If it requires atomic transfer, the implementation can be atomic or reliable.
-If it requires reliable transfer, the implementation must be reliable.
+If a connection setup requires unreliable message transfer, the implementation CAN be unreliable, atomic or reliable.
+If it requires atomic transfer, the implementation CAN be atomic or reliable.
+If it requires reliable transfer, the implementation MUST be reliable.